 However, buying hair for your weave isn’t as easy as picking the most expensive bundle at the store.
 You need to consider all of the different types available, like virgin hair or Remy hair.
 Your budget and lifestyle also play major roles when picking your final look.

+Finding hair that fits your budget and style selection will be critical to how long your weave will last.
 High-quality hair is more expensive than low-quality hair.
 Quality is determined by how it’s collected and how much chemical processing it’s gone through.
 High-quality hair doesn’t shed much, blends well with your natural hair, and lasts longer than low-quality hair.

 You must first choose between human and synthetic hair.
 Human hair is considered better quality, but significantly more expensive.